novafacing/cannonball/README.md

 meson compile -C builddir
 ```

-The plugin will be output to `builddir/libcannonball.so`.
+The plugin will be output to `builddir/libcannonball.so`, and an example tool that dumps
+received events to json using the client library will be output to `builddir/cannonball-tools`.

 ## Running